RetamalVictor/RetamalVictor/README.md

 ### Welcome to my GitHub!
 I'm an MSc AI Student and Research Assistant @ VU Amsterdam.
 Here you'll find some of my work.
 Currently, I am working with Multiagent system in real and simulated environments.
 For the real part, I'm using Crazyflies Nano drones to carry on research projects.
-Mainly Reinforcement Learning, Deep Learning and Robotics.
+Mainly Collective behaviours, Reinforcement Learning, Deep Learning and Robotics.

 This a list of the coolest and most relevant projects I have around here: